RuutaLiepina/full-privacy/README.md

 The list of data and documentation:
 * Full text of the mock privacy policy
 * Excel of the privacy policy data points
-* Account 1 experiment results, full trascript
+* Account 1 experiment results (with links to the full trascripts)
-* Account 2 experiment results, full trascript
+* Account 2 experiment results (with links to the full trascripts)
-* Results of the experiments, overview of errors
+* Results of the experiments